 Quentin Talley is an accomplished poet, actor, director, and producer.
 He is the inaugural recipient of the 2012 LeadershipU Fellowship for emerging theater professionals, administered by Theater Communications Group and funded by The Andrew Mellon Foundation.
 Quentin is also the Founder and Artistic Director of OnQ Performing Arts in Charlotte, NC.
 OnQ is a non-profit professional theater dedicated to producing classic, contemporary, and original performance works that reflect the black experience.
 As a solo artist, Quentin recently released a new album entitled, #FreedomDay: A Musical Reparations Mixtape by The Talented Tenth of Mr. Talley.

 Additional collaborators for the Project LHAXX installation include beatmaker Daryl Donald and band members of Quentin Talley and the Soul Providers.

-Click on the arrow above to hear artist Marcus Kiser talk about the exhibition.
+Click on the arrow below to hear a radio commercial recorded by artist Marcus Kiser.